Joe Biden to Launch PAC, Keep Presidential Speculation Going for Years

 “Thinking big is stamped into the DNA of the American soul,” Biden writes in a Medium post set to go live on Thursday.
 “That’s why the negativity, the pettiness, the small-mindedness of our politics today drives me crazy.
 It’s not who we are.”

-Though he campaigned for Clinton, as Politico notes Biden made it clear in private and to some extent in public that he was let down by her campaign.
-He frequently attacked Donald Trump on the campaign trail, and he’s been more willing to publicly attack the president in recently weeks.
+Though he campaigned for Clinton, as Politico notes, Biden made it clear in private and to some extent in public that he was let down by her campaign.
+He frequently attacked Donald Trump on the campaign trail, and he’s been more willing to publicly attack the president in recent weeks.

 “I thought we had passed the days where it was acceptable for political leaders at local and national levels to bestow legitimacy on hate speech and fringe ideologies,” Biden said at Cornell University’s commencement speech last weekend.
 “This is a temporary state of affairs.
 The American people will not sustain this attitude for long, I promise you.”

 Earlier in the month, Biden acknowledged that recent high-profile political appearances had raised new questions about his presidential ambitions.
 However, he announced, “Guys, I’m not running.”
-On the other hand, several months earlier he told a reporter “I’m going to run in 2020,” then clarified “for president.”
+On the other hand, several months earlier he told a reporter, “I’m going to run in 2020,” then clarified “for president.”

-People close to Biden reportedly pushed him to launch a PAC during his second term as vice president, but he held off.
+People close to Biden reportedly pushed him to launch a PAC during his second term as vice-president, but he held off.
 The current veep is far less concerned about stirring up political speculation.
 Mike Pence launched his own PAC, the Great America Committee, a little over a week ago.